danbikle/tkrapi20/README.md

 https://github.com/transcranial/keras-js

-Perhaps a demo of some details behind this theme would make a good Meetup presentation.
+Perhaps a demo of some details behind this theme would make a good Meetup presentation in the future.

+If you have questions, e-me: bikle101 at gmail

+If you want to wrestle with this technology in a classroom environment I invite you to attend my classes at Santa Clara Adult Education.

+They are easy to find with google or send me an e-mail.

+I look forward to working with you on your Machine Learning Applications/Projects.